CroclingJ09/codeadventure/README.md

 # Installation

-Open the project with a text editor (Visual Coee Studio is a great free option).
+Open the project with a text editor (Visual Code Studio is a great free option).

 Enter the "npm install" on a command window at the root of the project.